16 fun facts about Montréal

 1. M is for Montréal and for meetings

-For the sixth year in a row, Montréal has topped the Union of International Associations annual list of top cities in the Americas for hosting international association meetings.
+For the eighth year in a row, Montréal has topped the Union of International Associations annual list of cities in the Americas for hosting international association meetings.
 Montréal’s leading edge keeps the city in first place among some major event host destinations, including Toronto, New York, Washington and Chicago.
+Come find out why.